Illegal Dumping Prevention

 • a state government public land manager.

-We aim to notify successful applicants within 2 months of the closing date.
+EPA aims to notify successful applicants within two months of the closing date.
 Successful applicants will need to send the following information before starting their project:

 • a project plan in a format supplied by the EPA